LI’s equestrian centers, stables and riding schools

 PAL-O-MINE EQUESTRIAN, See Special Needs.

 SAGAMORE HILL STABLES, 7 Downs Rd., Huntington, 631-549-9178, sagamorehillstables.com Features 25 acres; 40 horses, 1 indoor and 2 outdoor rings and dressage ring; lessons (English) for all levels by appointment Tues.-Sat., school horses are all former show horses and compete at all local shows, as well as the Hampton Classic.
 Fee $65 half-hour private lesson.
-Half off first lesson, other discounts available.
+Half off first lesson.

-STONY HILL STABLES, 268 Town Lane, Amagansett, 631-267-3203, stonyhillstables.net Features Stable for horseback riding and horse boarding, includes training and private lessons.
+STONY HILL STABLES, 268 Town Lane, Amagansett, 631-267-3203, stonyhillstables.com Features Stable for horseback riding and horse boarding, includes training and private lessons.
 Fee Call.

-STONYHILL EQUESTRIAN CENTER, 929 Fort Salonga Rd., Northport, 631-754-9800, stonyhillec.com Features 50 horses, indoor arena, 3 lighted rings, cross-country course, junior summer riding program.
-Fee Private lessons (English, hunter, jumper, equitation and cross-country) 5 half-hour lessons $275; minimum age 6.
+STONYHILL EQUESTRIAN CENTER, 929 Fort Salonga Rd., Northport, 631-754-9800, stonyhillec.com Features 50 horses, indoor arena, 3 lighted rings, cross country course, junior summer riding program.
+Fee Private lessons (English, hunter, jumper, equitation and cross country) 5 half-hour lessons $275; minimum age 5.

-THOMAS SCHOOL OF HORSEMANSHIP, 250 Round Swamp Rd., Melville, 631-692-6840, tshcamp.com Features Summer day camp (ages 3-15) combines complete horsemanship program with traditional day camp program, English riding, American Red Cross swimming, sports (includes gymnastics, tennis and archery), arts (dance and drama), Boy and Girl Scout badge trips, birthday parties, class trips and more; transportation; 23 acres, indoor arena, 9 rings (4 lighted), outside course, 2 pools, lessons, half leases, boarding, equine studies.
+THOMAS SCHOOL OF HORSEMANSHIP, 250 Round Swamp Rd., Melville, 631-692-6840, tshcamp.com Features Summer day camp (ages 3-15) combines complete horsemanship program with traditional day camp program, English riding, American Red Cross swimming, sports (includes gymnastics, tennis and archery), arts (dance and drama), Boy and Girl Scout badge trips, birthday parties, stem, class trips and more; transportation; 23 acres, indoor arena, 9 rings (4 lighted), outside course, 2 pools, lessons, half leases, boarding, equine studies.
 Fee Birthday parties: $450 up to 14 children; $35 each additional child, with a maximum of 18; camp and ride school, call for fee.

 WINDWOOD FARMS, 34 Middle Island Ave., Medford, 631-475-7968 Features Horse boarding, indoor arena, 2 lighted rings, hunt course.
 Fee Private lessons for beginners to advanced (English, hunter, jumper and equitation) Call for fee; minimum age 4.